 The medial fossae are concave depressions of peritoneum in the paravesical space bounded by the medial umbilical folds and the lateral umbilical folds.
 The fossae are contained within the inguinal (Hesselbach’s) triangle.
 The right medial fossa typically partially contains the cecum and/or ileum...

-The medial umbilical folds are raised ridges of parietal peritoneum in the deep aspect of the anterior abdominal wall formed by the underlying medial umbilical ligaments.
-The paired folds run from pelvis to umbilicus.
-The medial umbilical ligaments are anatomical remnants of foetal umbilical art...
+The medial umbilical folds are bilateral raised ridges of parietal peritoneum in the deep aspect of the anterior abdominal wall formed by the underlying medial umbilical ligaments running from the pelvis to the umbilicus.
+The medial umbilical ligaments are anatomical remnants of the obliterated ...

-The median umbilical fold is a raised ridge of parietal peritoneum in the deep aspect of the anterior abdominal wall overlying the median umbilical ligament.
-It runs from the apex of the bladder to the umbilicus.
-The median umbilical ligament is the anatomical remnant of the foetal urachus.
-The ...
+The median umbilical fold is a raised ridge of parietal peritoneum in the deep aspect of the anterior abdominal wall overlying the median umbilical ligament representing the anatomical remnant of the foetal urachus.
+It is one of the 5 umbilical folds and should not be confused with the bilateral...

 Medullary cystic disease complex belongs to group of pediatric cystic renal diseases charaterised by progressive tubular atrophy with glomerulosclerosis (chronic tubulointerstitial nephritis) and multiple small medullary cysts.